Omodiagbe-Daniel/alx-pre_course/0x01-git/README.md

-My name is Omodiagbe Daniel
+My name is Omodiagbe Daniel and I'm currently a student in ALX Software Engineering Program.